grpc-ecosystem/grpcdebug/README.md

 Here is an example config file [grpcdebug_config.yaml](internal/testing/grpcdebug_config.yaml).

-Each server config can have following settings:
+Each server config can have the following settings:

 * Pattern: the string right after `Server ` which dictates if this rule should apply;
 * RealAddress: if present, override the given target address, which allows giving nicknames/aliases to frequently used addresses;
-* Security: allows `insecure` or `tls`, expecting more in future;
+* Security: allows `insecure` or `tls`, expecting more in the future;
 * CredentialFile: path to the credential file;
-* ServerNameOverride: override the hostname, useful for local reproductions to comply the certificates' common name requirement.
+* ServerNameOverride: override the hostname, which is useful for local reproductions to comply with the certificates' common name requirement.

-grpcdebug searches the config file in following order:
+grpcdebug searches the config file in the following order:

-1. Check if environment variable `GRPCDEBUG_CONFIG` is set, if so, load from the given path;
+1. Check if the environment variable `GRPCDEBUG_CONFIG` is set, if so, load from the given path;
-2. Try to load the `grpcdebug_config.yaml` file in current working directory;
+2. Try to load the `grpcdebug_config.yaml` file in the current working directory;
 3. Try to load the `grpcdebug_config.yaml` file in the user config directory (Linux:
    `$HOME/.config`, macOS: `$HOME/Library/Application Support`, Windows:
    `%AppData%`, see